ankekat1000/DIKI/README.md

 ### Paper

 Please consider our [paper](https://www.tandfonline.com/doi/full/10.1080/19312458.2023.2166028?src=) for background information.
 If you use the dictionaries or the app for your analysis, please cite:

-Stoll, A., Wilms, L., & Ziegele, M. (2023).
-Developing an Incivility Dictionary for German Online Discussions – a Semi-Automated Approach Combining Human and Artificial Knowledge, Communication Methods and Measures.
-DOI: 10.1080/19312458.2023.2166028

 ```
 @article{doi:10.1080/19312458.2023.2166028,